Graeber Explained: A Series

 I wanted to make Debt: The First 5000 Years accessible to people who did not have the time, interest, or energy to read a 400-page nonfiction text.
 So I want to do a series of blog posts about a few key topics and their implications.

-- The first will be about Graeber’s theory of money and currency, and the origins of both.
-I may or may not choose to split this into two parts if I feel the myth of barter needs a better, more dedicated explanation.
+1. The first will be about Graeber’s theory of money and currency, and the origins of both.